NIH-Sponsored Trial of Lassa Vaccine Opens

 Search NIAID Blog

 Global research is an integral part of many research projects, programs, initiatives, and other activities implemented by the NIAID extramural and intramural divisions.
 Conducting research in international settings allows NIAID-supported scientists to study infectious diseases and immunology under a variety of environmental and social conditions.
 It also provides opportunities to study the effectiveness of investigational drugs and vaccines in populations that vary genetically and immunologically, in the hope of finding treatments and preventions for wide ranges of disease strains and mutations.
+By working with partners in academia, private industry, philanthropic foundations, and other research-supporting agencies, NIAID enhances research that improves the quality of human life both in the United States and around the world.

-With NIAID support, the discoveries of scientists in the United States and around the world are helping to improve the health of millions of individuals, advance public health policy and clinical practice, protect the United States against infectious disease threats, and promote international wellbeing.
-In executing its mandate, NIAID helps lead global health research and health diplomacy.
+The discoveries made help improve the health of millions of individuals, advance public health policy and clinical practice, protect the United States against infectious disease threats, and promote international wellbeing.
+In executing its mandate, NIAID helps lead global health research, health diplomacy, and the global effort to defeat infectious, immunologic, and allergic diseases.

-Learn more about NIAID's Role in Global Research
+Learn more about NIAID's Role in Global Research.

 map of the world